umich-hist-399/campus-histories/blurbs/cclittle.md

 - There has been recent controversy over the naming rights to this building as its namesake supported eugenics during his lifetime.
 (Meer, 2017).
 This controversy comes in the midst of a climate of ongoing between the public and the University over who has the right to name buildings that affect many people logistically and emotionally.
 (Meer, 2017; VanEyck 1965).
 - “C.C.
 Little” is also the site of a major bus stop all University and many Ann Arbor buses.
 (Meer, 2017).
 - As seen below, the C.C.
 Little Building has ample research and laboratory facilities as well as lecture hall space, classrooms and offices for professors.
 - While many students may walk by the C.C.
-Little building everyday and not give it a second thought, this architecturally and historically significant structure has a curious history and is worth exploring as it approaches its one hundredth birthday ([Clarence Cook Little papers 1924).
+Little building everyday and not give it a second thought, this architecturally and historically significant structure has a curious history and is worth exploring as it approaches its one hundredth birthday ([Clarence Cook Little Papers] 1924).

  {% include figure.html class="img-center" caption=" Lab space in the C.C.
 Little building." width="50%" src="/images/cclittle-lab.jpg" %}